 Rico: Imagine when you have a ship with 3, 4, 5,000 passengers.

 Rico: And you’re the one again on what I said at the beginning, the Cruise Director is the one that faces the music.
 They come up to you not the Captain or the Hotel Director.
 They don’t see those guys.

 Raymond: That’s why you get the big bucks.
 So tell me a little bit about your hours and how you schedule your day?

 Raymond: Especially when you work on the biggest ship and a small ship.
-The big ship are more exciting.
-We have more to the do more crew.
+The big ship is more exciting.
+We have more to do more crew.
 So obviously you’ve worked on the big ships.

 Rico: Absolutely.
 I’ve done 4,500 passengers and I’ve done 200.

 Raymond: So what is the difference for you?
 It doesn’t actually make a difference for your position

 Rico: It does not a lot of differences, for example, on a bigger ship with more guests, you need to move around more to be able to touch as many passengers as you can talk to them and you’re constantly walking around talking to people.
 I know obviously, uh, everything runs later on the bigger ships because you have two shows instead of one, you have activities to the show so the days are long, somewhere between, you know, 6, 7:00 in the morning and midnight or 1:00 in the morning.

 So those of you who would like to give it a try and remember it, you will not sleep too much.
 If you’re asleep for life at sea might not be for you.
 As you know, the crew members all will look forward to by the end of our contract is to go home and sleep.
 Wouldn’t want anyone else.
 First, we want to go home and sleep and then we just take care of everything.